4src/xfun/less.md

 and thus they have usefully predictable statistical properties that can be captured ... and leveraged for software engineering tasks .

 [^hindle16]: Hindle, A., Barr, E. T., Gabel, M., Su, Z., & Devanbu, P. (2016).
 On the naturalness of software.
 Communications of the ACM, 59(5), 122-131.

 Now programs are tools for changing the world; i.e. they are functions $f$ for turning inputs  $x$ to outputs $y$.
-Which means
-(and here's where the AI comes in), if software functions $f$ have predictable properties, then those same properties are either caused, or cause, regularities in the inputs, outputs.
+Which means if software functions $f$ have simple and  repetitive properties, then those same properties  cause, or are caused by, simple and  repetitive properties in the inputs and outputs.

-It puzzling why software works.
-We routinely field systems with 1000s of variables (or more), each of which can take dozens of
+Now here's where the AI comes in.
+When rows of data contains repetitive structures, then lots of rows can be reduced to a smaller number [^ss].
+Which, in turn, means searching for

+[^ssl]: There's actually a mathematical proof of this, which we won't use.
+But for the record, the Johnson–Lindenstrauss lemma [^john] states that a set of points in a high-dimensional space can be embedded into a space of much lower dimension in such a way that distances between the points are nearly preserved.

+[^john]: Johnson, W.B., Lindenstrauss, J. & Schechtman, G. Extensions of lipschitz maps into Banach spaces.
+Israel J. Math.
+54, 129–138 (1986). https://doi.org/10.1007/BF02764938

 ```lisp <less cli>
 (defun args ()